icemiliang/lscm/README.md

 Lévy, Bruno, Sylvain Petitjean, Nicolas Ray, and Jérome Maillot.
 "Least squares conformal maps for automatic texture atlas generation."
 In ACM transactions on graphics (TOG), vol. 21, no. 3, pp. 362-371.
 ACM, 2002.

 ## Contact
-Please contact Liang Mi icemiliang@gmail.com for any issues.
-Pull requests are welcome.
+Please contact Liang Mi icemiliang@gmail.com for any issues, or create an issue for reporting bugs, requesting additional features, etc.

+### Note
-Note: There were a few questions about texture mapping using LSCM.
+There were a few questions about texture mapping using LSCM.
 I honestly don't have experience with texture mapping, but I think Lévy's paper (referenced above) introduces a pipeline to do that.
 Below is what I understand.

 1. Segment the mesh into smaller pieces
 2. Map every piece onto the same uv plane (by giving each piece different fixed uv points)